-Artists: Scott R. Brooks, Janet McDonnell, Nicole Tugeau, and Chris Vallo
+Artists: Scott R. Brooks, Audrey Durney, Lalena Fisher, Janet McDonnell, Nicole Tugeau, Chris Vallo, Cathy Richardson, and Powerhouse Animation

-We also extend our appreciation to the numerous teachers, paraprofessionals, parents, and students whose feedback and suggestions about the Edmark Reading Program have been valuable in the improvement of the program.
+We also extend our appreciation to Chris Karvelas and her students and the numerous other teachers, paraprofessionals, parents, and students whose feedback and suggestions about the Edmark Reading Program Online have been valuable in the improvement of the program.